communitiesuk/funding-service-requests-for-comments/adr/2025-07-02-expressions-engine.md

 ## What is the current state?

 The expressions engine is a novel implementation for the new funding-service app, so there is limited strictly-current state to compare against.
-However, there are adjacent parts of MHCLG's and Funding Service's technical estate that achieve similar things to the 'expressions engine' we intend to build:
+However, there are adjacent parts of MHCLG's and Funding Service's technical estate that achieve similar things to the 'expressions engine' we have built:

 ### Delta